LincaMarius/ISAP-1_Instruction_Set/README.md

 -	LI = T3
 -	EA = OUT * T4
 -	I/O = OUT * T4

+The Boolean equations for the signals that are active when the OUT instruction is executed for computer ISAP-1 are:
+-	EP = T1
+-	LAR = T1 + OUT * T3
+-	PM = T2
+-	LI = T2
+-	CP = T2
+-	EI = OUT * T3
+-	EA = OUT * T4
+-	I/O = OUT * T4
+-	R/W = OUT * T4
+-	NEXT = OUT * T5 + OUT * T6 + OUT * T7 + OUT * T8

+Using the NEXT signal moves to the next instruction without losing micro-steps.
+This variable microcode length system for the OUT instruction will use 4/5=0.8 which is 80% of the time compared to 4/8=0.5 and 50% if we do not use this option.

+Use of the NEXT signal is optional.
+The simplified version of this instruction can also be used:
+- NEXT = OUT * T5

+In this variant, if the microprogram reaches one of the steps T6 - T8, it will not automatically jump to the next instruction and the time related to steps T6 - T8 is lost.
+This variant is useful because it reduces the number of logic gates used in the implementation of the Control Unit.

 *If we implement the Control Block using Combinational Logic we will use these equations.*